 This is nature’s magic at it’s best!

-Unfortuneately, we soon had to leave to go to another magical place called “Home”.
+Unfortunately, we soon had to leave to go to another magical place called “Home”.
 This required a LONG hike up and out of the canyon.
 This was an unusually long and hard slough with the last half mile all up a very steep slope.
-It was a real gut-buster which left us feeling a little ill at the end of the day.
-Another twenty or so miles driving down a badly washboarded dirt road didn’t help any.
+It was a real gut-buster that left us feeling a little ill at the end of the day.
+Another twenty or so miles driving down a bad washboard dirt road didn’t help any.